-Democrat Harris puts her hand down on banning private health insurance
+Democrat Harris clarifies: she won't ban private health insurance

-WASHINGTON (Reuters) - Democratic presidential candidate Kamala Harris on Friday again had to clarify her position on private health insurance after a standout debate performance that her campaign said drew a surge of financial contributions.
+WASHINGTON (Reuters) - U.S. Democratic presidential candidate Kamala Harris was forced to clarify her position on private health insurance again on Friday, an unwelcome distraction from a standout debate performance that her campaign said drew a surge of financial contributions.

 Harris and her U.S. Senate colleague Bernie Sanders were the only two candidates to raise their hands during Thursday night’s second Democratic debate when asked, “Who here would abolish their private health insurance in favor of a government-run plan?”